FlrMh/Tech201_Virtualisation/Database_and_App.md

 e.g. in our case `vagrant destroy app` / `vagrant destroy database`.

-`vagrant status` = shows what is going on with Vagrant, if there are any machines created, if they are running, etc.
+!!!
+Use `vagrant status` in your local bash terminal, not within the vm = shows what is going on with Vagrant, if there are any machines created, if they are running, etc.

 3. `vagrant ssh app`(app) and `vagrant ssh in database`(environment) to get inside both machines.